AnswerDotAI/teleprint/DEV.md

 **Hide and pin (built; the first dialog-editing operation).** `skipped` and `pinned` are base-`Message` fields in aidialog (solveit's literal metadata keys, so files mean the same thing in every host):
-`skipped` hides a message from the AI -- `dlg2hist` drops it from every projection -- and `pinned` marks it for whatever eviction policy a host runs (solveit's `limit_msgs` keeps pinned; ipyai's eviction is still ahead).
+`skipped` hides a message from the AI -- `dlg2hist` drops it from every projection -- and `pinned` marks it for whatever context policy a host runs (solveit's `limit_msgs` eviction keeps pinned; ipyai will compact rather than evict -- deferred, llmsurgery-based).
 In ipyai, `h` on the transcript-view cursor block flips `skipped` for the block's whole exchange -- one exchange (input + outputs, or ask + reply + tool calls) is ONE dialog message, so both halves go together by construction.
 Every block printed for an exchange is stamped with its message id at record time (`_stamp_exchange`); hidden exchanges render dim on both surfaces (`Block.dim`, a self-invalidating property).
-Persistence: `%ipyai save`/`load` ride the meta_attrs round-trip for free;
+Persistence: `%ipyai save`/`load` ride the meta_attrs round-trip for free, and a toggle just saves the session dialog whole, like every other event.
-the sqlite store has a `meta` column (added in place to old dbs) updated on toggle, session-qualified because a resumed instance writes new work under its own session id while toggles on resumed messages must update the source session's rows.
 The ctx meter reflects a hide only after the next turn: it reports the API's measured usage, not an estimate.

 Copy-mode and the transcript view divide labor: **copy-mode = the archive** (complete, searchable, inert), **transcript view = the live view** (compact, clickable, in-place).
 Same document, two projections.